 Saucy Slow Cooker Turkey Meatballs

 You can turn up the nourishment by adding a few cups of kale or other leafy greens to the sauce when the meatballs are nearly done and let them cook just long enough to go tender.

-Slow Cooker Turkey Meatballs Can Stand Alone
+How to Serve Slow Cooker Turkey Meatballs

 In our house, we usually serve meatballs in shallow bowls with crusty bread for mopping up sauce and a chunk of good Parmesan to grate at the table.
 Of course, it’s terrific over pasta or polenta as well.

 No, these are not the aunties’ meatballs, but they’re meatballs for goodness sake.
 And, it’ll only take you, what, 15 minutes to make?
+After that, just let the slow cooker do its magic.

 Slow Cooker Pot Roast with Vegetables

-Slow Cooker Moroccan Chicken from Simply Recipes
+Moroccan Chicken from Simply Recipes

-Slow Cooker Tortilla-less Soup from Smart in the Kitchen
+Crock Pot Tortilla-less Soup from Smart in the Kitchen

+Saucy Slow Cooker Turkey Meatballs